Omikhleia/omikhleia-sile-packages/examples/README.md

 full example, so that you may look at its sources and understand how I addressed my typesetting needs for that project.
 Therefore, you may obviously build the PDF version of the book for yourself and keep a private copy.

+For pictures and more information on the printed book, refer to [its web page](https://sites.google.com/site/dragonbrumeux/contes-et-l%C3%A9gendes-dalmaq). **Disclaimer**: This is not an incentive for you to buy it.
+On the contrary, I will even suggest here you should not do such a thing, unless you are sure this is a kind of things you would enjoy reading.

 ## Decorated colophons